-It is carbon monoxide deaths that make the headlines.
+It is the CO deaths that make the headlines.
 CO most often kills by depriving the heart of oxygen, causing the heart to stop beating.
 Unless the heart is restarted in minutes, death will result.
 But death is not the only kind of heart damage that can occur from carbon monoxide poisoning.
 CO can cause non-fatal heart attacks and other heart damage.
 Too often CO is not considered in the differential diagnosis in many of these situations, especially with people who might have been at risk from heart disease anyway.

 Sources of Carbon Monoxide Poisoning

 Our treatment on Carbonmonoxide.com will first focus on how CO poisoning occurs indoors.
 We will start with what can go wrong with furnaces, hot water heaters and ovens resulting in the release of CO in indoor air.
 This page will also have a major discussion on the risk factors of CO poisoning from operating gasoline burning engines indoors, including in garages.
 The biggest culprit in this area is electrical generators.
 CO can also occur on or near boats, in motor vehicles and in airplanes.